LDSSA/bootcamp/README.md

 ## What is this repo?

 This repo contains a series of Learning Units.
 A Learning Unit is one hour of material meant to convey a few related concepts in the form of

 - a short (<15 min) presentation
-- some example notebooks
-- some practice exercises
+- A Learning Notebook
+- An Examples Notebook
+- An Exercises notebook

 During the academy, we will be going through these one-by-one listening to the instructors give their short presentations, checking out the examples, and doing the practice exercises.

+You will probably not have time to read the Learning Notebooks during the Bootcamp.
+That's ok, you have them as references for future study, and for consultation as needed.

 ### Setup